Case Evaluation

 How Long Do I Have To File Suit?

-In Pennsylvania, you have 4 years to sue for breach of contract, but the contract may provide a shorter time period.
+In Pennsylvania, you have 4 years to sue for breach of an understanding, but the written understanding may provide a shorter time period.
 You have 2 years to sue for negligence; one year, for libel, slander, or invasion of privacy, and only six months to sue or place a governmental entity on formal written notice of your claim.
 There can be governmental involvement in certain claims, such as construction cases where the township did something wrong.

 Plus, if a claim against you is time bared, you can give the claim new life by, for example, waiving the statute of limitations defense or acknowledging the claim as legitimate.
 Talk to a lawyer to learn how the time limits will apply in your case.
 The bottom line is: take time limits very seriously.
 The courts do not apply a general "fairness" standard.
 Strict technicalities will be enforced.
 For example, commencing your suit in small claims court may not be sufficient to stop the statute of limitations clock from running.
 Rather, you may need to file your case on the next level up, or on the Court of Common Pleas docket, or in federal court.